 Sampling subterranean fauna habitats is challenging because there is limited access to the target fauna.
-Confusion arises from the fact that the extent of troglofauna habitats is never clear from the outset, each bore may or may not intersect suitable habitat, and there are frequent instances where bores intersect
+Confusion arises from the fact that the extent of frequent instances where bores intersect more than one potential habitat.
+These factors can hamper interpretations of both troglofauna and stygofauna distributions.